 Consider the problem of working out what capabilities people would most like in the President of the United States.
 Asking people to rate the importance of each of the following characteristics would likely not be very useful.
 We all want a decent and ethical president.
 But we also want a president who is healthy.
 And the President needs to be good in a crisis.

 We would end up with a whole lot of people rating the capabilities as 10 out of 10 for importance.
 Some people may give an average rating of 9, whereas others may give an average rating of 5, just because they differ in terms of how strongly they like to state things.
-MaxDiff is ideal in these kind of situations.
+MaxDiff is ideal in these kinds of situations.

 There are five stages in a MaxDiff study: